 Key features of SAP SuccessFactors' performance management solution include:

 - Streamlined Goal Planning.
 Establish S.M.A.R.T. goals, increase goal visibility and align employees across the company

 - Online Performance Reviews.
 Reduce paperwork by 90% and significantly increase employee participation and feedback quality

 - Anonymous 360 Reviews.
 Request and collect anonymous online feedback from anyone in the organization at any time

 - Stronger Compensation Planning.
 Create a true pay-for-performance culture to motivate and reward employees

 - Robust Reporting & Analytics.
 Get a real-time, graphical representation of the performance of your company with a powerful, customizable dashboard

-Unlike traditional applications, SuccessFactors web-based solution requires no additional software or time-consuming installation to implement.
+Unlike traditional applications, SAP SuccessFactors web-based solution requires no additional software or time-consuming installation to implement.
 Your managers and employees simply log in to the system from any web-enabled computer to access forms, goals, and other pertinent review information 24/7.
-Plus SuccessFactors is more affordable than you may think-with no special hardware to buy, no IT support required and no expensive upgrades to purchase.
+Plus SAP SuccessFactors is more affordable than you may think-with no special hardware to buy, no IT support required and no expensive upgrades to purchase.
 It's all included in your subscription price.

 2: Managers Lose Talent When They Neglect to Coach Their Staffs, Wall Street Journal, March 19, 2007.